apache/flink/docs/apis/streaming_guide.md

 </div>

 The `TwitterSource` emits strings containing a JSON code.
 To retrieve information from the JSON code you can add a FlatMap or a Map function handling JSON code.
-For example use an implementation `JSONParseFlatMap` abstract class among the examples. `JSONParseFlatMap` is an extension of the `FlatMapFunction` and has a
+For example, there is an implementation `JSONParseFlatMap` abstract class among the examples. `JSONParseFlatMap` is an extension of the `FlatMapFunction` and has a

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">